MayaUWI/Maya.UWI.github.io/README.md

 * Discussed the assignment of tasks and final discussion of sprint log
 * Everyone chose the tasks they are confident with
-* Amanda introduced us to <a href='https://scrumy.com/sweproject'>Scrumy</a>.
+* Amanda introduced us to [Scrumy]('https://scrumy.com/sweproject').
 We will use it to assign tasks and keep track of tasks
 * Some tasks were removed and will be reintroduced in second sprint (Firebase, Predictive calculations etc)
 * My tasks :

 	* Add functionality to course detail page
 	* Write to sqlite
 	* Access and pull from sqllite